CodingMarkus/Epistaro/doc/dev/CStyleGuide.md

 	for (size_t tableIndex = 0; tableIndex < MAX_USERS; tableIndex++) {

 Do not expose variables and constants outside the current module (no extern).
-Use getter functions so external code can only obtain those values at runtime.
+Use getter functions so external code can only obtain those values through function calls.

 Avoid signed types unless negative values are required.

-Always index arrays with size_t, never with int.

-Use stdint.h types when you need a minimum bit depth, or exact-width types if required.

-Do not assume the size of short, int, long, or long long, except that int/unsigned is at least 32 bits.

-Only use char for character values.
-Use (u)int8_t for byte values.
+Only use char for character values, not for byte sized ints.
 Do not assume whether char is signed or unsigned; for character data this does not matter.

 Enum names and structure names start with uppercase.